 Hinoki Cup uses a "Jeopardy style" approach, where participants can select the difficulty of their questions, and contribute to their team regardless of language ability level.
 Questions and answers mix Japanese and English, thereby testing knowledge of both languages.

-Held annually, the annual Hinoki Cup "Legends of Language" competition is open to viewing by families and the public.
+Held annually, the Hinoki Cup "Legends of Language" competition is open to viewing by families and the public.

 Click here for simplified game rules (English).

 Click here for general information on this year's Hinoki Cup.

 Click here for a detailed participant package (purpose, rules, schedule).

 Click here for the game-day room assignments & team match-ups.

 Click here to download color-coded team Zoom banners (for online competition).

 出典：Japan News Clubの記事

 ...This year, nonprofit organization Hinoki Foundation held its first-ever "Hinoki Cup," a bilingual quiz game for 4th to 8th graders.
 In an extended 90-minute session, teams competed to earn points - and prizes - by answering questions in English and Japanese.
 Billed as "Any Level of English/Japanese Ability Is OK!," each student selected the difficulty of question, taking turns instead of rushing to hit a buzzer, so everyone had a chance to answer.
 There were no limits on Japanese experience (years of study), so even native and heritage Japanese speakers could participate.
 Teams were formed in advance, and 24 students from 11 schools came to exhibit their bilingual skills.
 After, students could be seen excitedly running about interviewing other event visitors about their favorite foods, etc., as part of a signature-collection game....

 Feedback on Hinoki Cup from a Japanese Teacher